- Your Clipboard history is disabled by default, but you can manually enable it via Settings.

 How do I enable clipboard history and sync features?

-- In the right section you’ll see two options disabled: Clipboard history and Sync across device.
-Enable both of them.
+5. In the right section you’ll see two options disabled: Clipboard history and Sync across device.

-The first option will sync clipboard items with your other devices, but if you’re worried about copying sensitive data, you’re better off with the second option.
+- The first option will sync clipboard items with your other devices.

 After enabling Clipboard history and Sync across devices, you can use the features in any application: